 Get this.
 According to Nielsen’s Beverage Alcohol Category Shopping Fundamentals study, only 29% of consumers know which liquor brand they intend to buy before they enter a store.
 The remaining 71% of consumers are making their decisions as they peruse the options on the shelf.

-This box doesn’t rely on eccentricity or flashiness.
-The packaging is not in the shape of a seal, nor does it have a virtual reality experience for an app on your phone.
-Like Gosling’s Old Rum itself, this box relies on time-honored techniques and traditional materials.
-And like Gosling’s Old Rum, it’s craft, not craftiness, that makes this box great.
+This project is one of our most celebrated and embodies the spirit of collaboration and quality that we pride ourselves upon at Taylor Box.
+Like Goslings Old Rum itself, this box relies on time-honored techniques and traditional materials.
+And like Goslings Old Rum, it’s craft, not craftiness, that makes this box great.